frenck/spook/documentation/template_functions/shuffle.md

 ### Shuffle anything

-The examples above, use a list of numbers that get shuffled, but shuffle can be used on any list of items.
+The examples above use a list of numbers that get shuffled, but shuffle can be used on any list of items.

 ```{code-block} python
 :linenos: